holgerbrandl/kalasim/docs/userguide/docs/animation/animation.md

 * While being on hold, an animation can always request the current position with `c.currentPosition`.
 Positions are linearly interpolated.

 The animation support API does not bind to a particular rendering engine.
-However, only https://openrndr.org/ has been explored for process animation with kalasim.
+However, until now only https://openrndr.org/ has been explored for process animation with kalasim.

 ## Animating Resources